beyond-all-reason/spring/rts/lib/streflop/README.txt

 - There is the possibility of unknown bugs.
 And this is based on GNU libm 2.4, so any potential bug in that version are almost surely present in streflop too.

 - Extended support is INCOMPLETE.
 Proper functions are missing, in particular the trigonometric functions.
 The ldbl-96 implementation of the libm does not contain a generic implementation for these files.
-Since strelop enforces strict separation of Extended and Double functions, these functions were instead implemented by temporarily switching to Double using streflop_init<Double>, calling the function and storing the result on the stack, switching back to streflop_init<Extended>, then converting the result to an Extended number.
+Since strelop enforces strict separation of Extended and StreflopDouble functions, these functions were instead implemented by temporarily switching to StreflopDouble using streflop_init<StreflopDouble>, calling the function and storing the result on the stack, switching back to streflop_init<Extended>, then converting the result to an Extended number.